-2017 PAWS GRANT APPLICATIONS NOTE: Winnipeg-based PAWS grants are now closed.
-One rural Manitoba-based PAWS grant is still available.
-SEE APPLICATION BELOW!
+2017 PAWS GRANT APPLICATIONS NOTE: PAWS grants are now closed.
+Watch for information about 2018 grants this fall.

 We will post a summary of this year's grant recipients shortly.